-The 13th Indonesian film festival’s Short Film Competition encourages emerging filmmakers worldwide to experiment and create an intriguing visual narrative that is unique to their own.
-Hence why this year's theme of Perspective is unreservedly open to interpretation.
-What we want is your perspective.
-So, if you are keen on expressing your creativity and challenging your cinematography skills, feel free to join this competition and get the chance to win the prize of AUD $1000 cash and more!
-You never know where your perspective can take you.
+The 14th Indonesian Film Festival Short Film Competition encourages emerging filmmakers worldwide to experiment and create an intriguing visual narrative that is unique to their own.
+Hence why this year's theme of "The Unknown" isunreservedly open to interpretation.
+What we want is your response towards the unknown.
+So, if you're keen on expressing your creativity and challenging your cinematography skill, feel free to join this competition and get the chance to win the prize of AUD $750 !

-- 1st December 2017 at 07:00 AEDT: Submissions open (submission form open) and Judges announcement
+- 5th November 2018 at 11:00 AEDT: Submissions open (submission form open)

-- 14th February 2018 at 23:00 AEDT: Submissions closes
+- 3rd March 2019 at 23:59 AEDT: Submissions closes

-- 14th March 2018: Winner announcement
+- 19th March 2019: Winner announcement

-- 19th April 2018: Screening of the winning short film at the Through The Lens and panelist discussion takes place
+- 28th March 2019: Screening of the winning short film at the "Through the Lens" and panelist discussion takes place

 Gaston Soehadi received his Ph.
-D from Monash University Melbourne and now teaches at Postgraduate Program of Literary Studies Faculty of Letters Petra Christian University Surabaya.
-He is also a co-organizer of ReelOzInd!
-Australia-Indonesian Short Film Competition and Festival in Indonesia.
-Gaston has presented papers at ARKIPEL Penal Colony - Jakarta International Documentary & Experimental Film Festival 2017, organized by Forum Lenteng and at Film Studies Conference 2017 in Jogjakarta, organized by Indonesian Association of Film Studies Scholars.
-He was a film reviewer with Indonesian program SBS Radio Melbourne.
+D. from Monash University Melbourne and now teaches at the Postgraduate Program of Literary Studies, Faculty of Letters, Petra Christian university Surabaya.
+Mr. Soehadi is currently a co-organizer of ReelOzInd!
+Australian-Indonesian Short Film Competition and Festival in Indonesia.
+In addition, Mr. Soheadi had presented his papers at ARKIPEL Penal Colony - Jakarta International Documentary & Experimental Film Festival 2017, organized by Forum Lenteng and at Film Studies Conference 2017 in Jogjakarta, organized by Indonesian Association of Film Studies Scholars.
+He was also a film reviewer with Indonesian program SBS Radio Melbourne.